 PsychSlam allows schools to enter with one team of six students.
 A fun and challenging aspect of the competition is that each team must use the Pecha Kucha method of presentation.
 This involves the use of 20 slides, each of which is presented for only 20 seconds.
 On the day, presentations are judged on the accuracy of their content, the clarity of the presentation, and the charisma of the presenters.
 The PsychSlam judges award 1st, 2nd and 3rd place to the best presentations, and the audience vote is decided by students and teachers who vote for their favourite presentation of the day!

-- Live online Final 26 May (with pre-recorded presentations)
+- 26 May: Live online final (with pre-recorded presentations)

-PsychSlam 2020 is managed by the UCC School of Applied Psychology, including our FameLab Ireland alumni Gillian Murphy.
+PsychSlam 2021 is managed by the UCC School of Applied Psychology, including our FameLab alumnus, Gillian Murphy.
 It is proudly supported by FameLab Ireland and British Council Ireland.